Australian owlet-nightjar: Hunting and diet

-Australian owlet-nightjars are considered 'lunarphilic' which means they prefer hunting on nights with moonlight and are crepuscular (hunting at dawn and dusk).
+Australian owlet-nightjars are considered "lunarphilic", which means they prefer hunting on nights with moonlight and are crepuscular (hunting at dawn and dusk).
 Australian owlet-nightjars that hunt on moonlit nights face a trade-off, as they hunt using vision but are also at a greater risk from predation by other visual hunters (e.g. owls).
-Australian owlet-nightjars are relatively small and so face higher rates of predation than related species, this is likely why their hunting behaviour is reduced on nights with full moons, when they only hunt enough to meet their energy requirements.
+Australian owlet-nightjars are relatively small and so face higher rates of predation than related species; this is likely why their hunting behaviour is reduced on nights with full moons, when they only hunt enough to meet their energy requirements.

 The species is itself prey to another nocturnal carnivore, Macroderma gigas, a larger microchiropteran known as the ghost bat.

 Reproduction

-The Australian owlet-nightjar nests mainly in holes in trees (or in other holes and crevices), which is provisioned with leaves by both of the pair.
+The Australian owlet-nightjar nests mainly in holes in trees (or in other holes and crevices), which are provisioned with leaves by both of the pair.
 It is thought that the frequent addition of eucalyptus leaves is because they act as a beneficial insecticide.
 Australian owlet-nightjar pairs are thought to mate for life, and pairs breed between August and December.
-Three or four eggs are laid, and incubated by the female for just under a month.
+Three or four eggs are laid and incubated by the female for just under a month.
 Both the adults feed the chicks, which fledge after a month.
-The young birds are reported to stay close to the parents for several months after they fledge.
+The young birds are reported to stay close to their parents for several months after they fledge.

 Relationship with humans

-Australian owlet-nightjars have an important cultural significance to the Warlpiri people; it is thought of as connected to the Kurdaitcha man, a ritual executioner.
-The Australian owlet-nightjars is called Jarlajirrpi and its call is said to warn of the approach of the Kurdaitcha.
+Australian owlet-nightjars have an important cultural significance to the Warlpiri people; it is thought of as connected to the kurdaitcha man, a ritual executioner.
+The Australian owlet-nightjars is called Jarlajirrpi and its call is said to warn of the approach of the kurdaitcha.

 People also set up nesting boxes for Australian owlet-nightjars.

 Status and management

-Australian owlet-nightjars are adaptable and are considered Least Concern.
-They are threatened by logging and clearcutting for development and timber which reduces their nesting and roosting habitat.
+Australian owlet-nightjars are adaptable and are considered a least-concern species.
+They are threatened by logging and clearcutting for development and timber, which reduces their nesting and roosting habitat.
 They also face predation risk from introduced predators like foxes and cats.
 Forest and bush fires have increased in intensity and frequency due to climate change and pose a significant risk to roosting and nesting trees.
-Being primarily insectivores, pesticides pose a risk to their food source.
+Because they are primarily insectivores, pesticides pose a risk to their food source.